Diversity of self-propulsion speeds reduces motility-induced clustering in confined active matter: Theory

-respectively, where we have recalled that in the fully polydisperse case $\langle v\rangle =v_0\exp{(\lambda^2/2)}$.
-Expressions \eqref{binaryandfully} are in excellent agreement with the simulation results as presented in Section \ref{simulations}.
+where we have recalled that in the fully polydisperse case $\langle v\rangle =v_0\exp{(\lambda^2/2)}$.
+Expressions \eqref{binaryandfully} and \eqref{binaryandfully2} are in excellent agreement with the simulation results as presented in Section \ref{simulations}.
 In particular, the theory predicts that the ratio between the speed-diverse and monodisperse values of $L_\text{c}$ does not depend on $\phi$ or $\alpha$ as shown in the inset of Fig.~\ref{Fig3}b.

-The gas concentration is obtained by defining a monodisperse effective speed (or effective tumbling rate) and using ${\phi_\text{g}=\alpha /v_\text{eff}}$ (or equivalently ${\phi_\text{g}=\alpha_{\rm eff}/\langle v\rangle}$) The resulting expression is highly accurate, as shown in Fig.~\ref{Fig3}c.
-Our theory in \eqref{generalspeedresult} becomes less accurate at high speed diversity as a large number of very slow particles arise, in which case the assumption ${\phi\gg\alpha/v}$ is no longer valid.
+The gas concentration, albeit small and taken to be zero in the analytical derivation of Section \ref{monotheory}, can be written using the monodisperse effective speed $v_\text{eff}$ and extending the monodisperse expression\cite{soto2014run} to obtain ${\phi_\text{g}=\alpha /v_\text{eff}}$ or, equivalently, ${\phi_\text{g}=\alpha_{\rm eff}/\langle v\rangle}$, where $\alpha_{\rm eff}\equiv\alpha \langle v\rangle /v_\text{eff}$ is the effective tumbling rate in the monodisperse case that gives the same CSD as in the speed-diverse case.
+The resulting expression is highly accurate, as shown in Fig.~\ref{Fig3}c.
+Our theory in \eqref{generalspeedresult} becomes less accurate at high speed diversity as a large number of very slow particles arise, in which case the assumption ${\alpha/v\ll\phi}$ is no longer valid.